Binance Market Update (2022-10-03)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, down by -0.82% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.94T, up by 1.03% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LIT, QUICK, and BEL, up by 51%, 12%, and 11%, respectively.
+Market outperformers include LIT, LINA, and AMB, up by 46%, 15%, and 14%, respectively.

 Top stories of the day: